By David H. Ringstrom

 After years of hegemony, Microsoft has finally acknowledged that the world wants to be able to save documents in open formats that are freely shareable with other software applications.

 From the beginning, Microsoft Office users have been generally required to save documents in proprietary formats, such as .XLS or .DOC, that couldn't always be opened in competing productivity suites.
-These limitations will fall way when Microsoft Office 2013
+These limitations will fall way when Microsoft Office 2013 is released.

 Three new document format options will appear in Office 2013: